Updated Lineup For This Week's AEW Rampage | 411MANIA

 Updated Lineup For This Week’s AEW Rampage

-AEW has an updated lineup for Friday’s Rampage after this week’s Dynamite.
-You can see the card below for the show, which airs Friday on TNT:
+AEW has announced an updated lineup for this week’s episode of Rampage.
+The company announced the following card on tonight’s episode of Dynamite that the following bouts will take place on Friday’s show:

 More Trending Stories